CUSTOM, ELEGANT, BULLET PROOF, CRUISING TRIMARAN

 Surrender sails very well, at about half the wind speed, up to about ten knots, where I choose to slow her down.
 If I can average 150-200 miles a day under sail, I’m a happy camper.
 You should expect speeds of a similarly sized monohull, with twice the interior and deck space, but with a safe, level, stable platform on which to live and work, in virtually all sea conditions and points of sail.

-Her Perkins 4-236, 85 hp engine has a stellar global reputation for reliability and parts availability (its a common truck/bus/heavy equipment engine world wide).
-Her average cruising speed under power alone is six knots (i.e. sometimes five, sometimes seven—depending on conditions/current).
+Experienced cruisers know the value of a boat that performs well under power alone, and Surrender excels in this department!
+Her Perkins 4-236, 85 hp engine has a stellar global reputation for reliability and parts availability (it’s a common truck/bus/heavy equipment engine worldwide).
+Her average cruising speed under power is six knots (i.e. sometimes five, sometimes seven—depending on conditions/current).
 In very light winds, a sail assist will increase her speed under power by 1-3 knots.
-Her range under power alone exceeds 1000+ miles at a very economical burn rate of less then 1.5 gph.
+Her range under power alone exceeds 1000+ miles at a very economical burn rate of less than 1.5 gph.

 Thanks for listening.

 Click on photo to enlarge